Hugh Murray-Aynsley: Life in New Zealand

 He was manager and the principal partner for the Christchurch branch of Miles & Co, a stock and station agency.
 He married Elizabeth Campbell on 7 June 1859.
-In 1862, Murray-Aynsley purchased Riverlaw, a rural property at the bottom of Rapaki Track adjacent to the Heathcote River originally owned by Alexander Lean.
+In 1862, Murray-Aynsley purchased Riverlaw, a rural property at the bottom of Rapaki Track adjacent to the Ōpāwaho / Heathcote River originally owned by Alexander Lean.
 Sometime between 1885 and 1892, Murray-Aynsley had a two-storey homestead built.
 He sold Riverlaw in 1905 to George John Smith, who further enlarged the house including the addition of a third storey.
 On 6 September 1984, the house was registered with Heritage New Zealand as a Category II heritage place, with registration number 3728; Riverlaw was regarded as one of the finest colonial homes in Christchurch.
 It was significantly damaged in the 2011 Christchurch earthquake and demolished soon after.

 Murray-Aynsley also bought the Mount Hutt Station in the Canterbury foothills from Alexander Lean.

 In 1873, he was one of the founders of the New Zealand Shipping Company.
 He was one of the directors, and then chairman of directors until his death.